Updated: Mar 8

 How does that resonate with you?
 I know if I over think a situation (give attention to it, talk about it to everyone who will listen) I will attract bad energy back to me as that is what I am giving my attention to.
 However, if you flip it and make it your intention to see a positive you will transform the situation.

-You know how on a day when you're running late, you hit every red light, get stuck behind a bus or a dustcart and end up being even later?
+You know how on a day when you're running late, you hit every red light, get stuck behind a bus and end up being even later?
 And those days when you have all the time in the world you sail through traffic effortlessly?
 Think about how you feel in each of those situations?
 How does your day pan out when you are late?
 Quite often everything else that can go wrong that day does.
 Why?
 Because you are giving energy to it.
-If you can make it your intention to relax, take some deep breathes and calm your mindset you can enjoy a better and more productive day.
+If you can make it your intention to relax, take some deep breaths and calm your mindset you can enjoy a better and more productive day.

 Do you move enough?
 (Physical time)